How life is changing for Italy's gay families – BBC News - ExBulletin

 - How life is changing for Italy’s gay families – BBC News

-- US to give Ukraine long-range missiles, reports say – BBC News
+- China sentences Uyghur scholar to life in jail – BBC News

+- UT Health San Antonio study links aspartame to autism in males

+- Former White House chief of staff on McCarthy’s ‘problem’ amid possible government shutdown